SystemsApproach/ops/lifecycle.rst

 taken as the signal to the CD half of the pipeline—as denoted by the the *"Deployment Gate"* in :numref:`Figure %s <fig-pipeline>`—that the combination of modules (features) is now deployment-ready.
-Of course, other factors can also be taken into consideration, such as never beginning a rollout at 5pm on a Friday afternoon.
+Of course, other factors can also be taken into consideration, such as time of day as noted above.

 While some of the *Source Code* :math:`\rightarrow` *Docker Image* :math:`\rightarrow` *Kubernetes Container* relationships just outlined